 - It offers a solid current account to get started with personal finance, for no monthly fee.

 - The accounts can be managed online, via app or via phone once the child turns 16.

-- Small interest rate paid on current account balances.
+- Interest rate paid on current account balances.